coolwindjo/coolwindjo.github.io/_posts/Linux/2020-12-07-memory-management.md

   - Zones are several regions of the physical memory for the Node.
     - "/include/linux/mmzone.h"
   - The memory in the same zone has the same properties.
-  - The memory in the different zone should be managed seperately.
+  - The memory in the different zone should be managed separately.

   | Region    | Zone name              | Description
   | --------- | ---------------------- | -----------